Sonic 3D Blast: Retrospective

 Critical opinions of the game have lessened over time.
 Reviewers generally disapproved of Sonic 3D Blast's gameplay style, some finding its isometric perspective limiting.
 Lucas M. Thomas of IGN lamented that "the sense of speed and intense action that Sonic's name was built on is absent here, replaced by, essentially, a looping, lazy fetchquest".
 Austin Shau of GameSpot echoed this concern, calling the gameplay "an exercise in tedium".
 Besides the game's goals, Shau and Thomas criticized the controls, particularly in the area of Sonic's overly slow-paced movement and slippery deceleration.
 Thomas did admit that the game "has its moments" of quick-footed vigor, but characterized these as few and far between, and Shau summarized that, while not unsalvageable in isolation, the game's elements violently clashed and customers would be "spending 800 Wii points for a vat of oil and water".
 Damien McFerran of Nintendo Life stated that its repetition was broken only by its boss battles and special stages, the latter of which Shau wrote off as "childishly easy".
 However, reflecting on its complaints years earlier upon the game's inclusion in Sonic Mega Collection Plus, Jeremy Parish of 1UP.com called the game "much better than you might be led to believe".
 Brett Alan Weiss of AllGame voiced a similar opinion, feeling it was a "nice departure" from the style of the side-scrolling Sonic games.

 Reviewers remained positive about the game's presentation.
 McFerran greatly enjoyed the game's visuals and welcomed the graphical improvements of the Saturn version: "the CGI visuals are stunning considering the hardware, the animation is excellent and the level design is colourful and varied".
 Thomas praised the game's "valiant" pre-rendered graphics, especially taking its limited hardware into account.
-Shau stated that the graphics and sound were the only areas in which the game bore a welcome resemblance to its Genesis predecessors, and particularly appreciated the return of the ring-scattering sound effect and similarly music.
+Shau stated that the graphics and sound were the only areas in which the game bore a welcome resemblance to its Genesis predecessors, and particularly appreciated the return of the ring-scattering sound effect and similar music.
 Z-Roc of Game Revolution praised the rounded, cartoon-like graphics, referring to them as "some of the sharpest graphics we have ever seen."
 Weiss wrote that the visuals, though not an improvement from other games artistically, were well-produced and high-quality.
 Thomas gave the music a subscore of 7.5/10, the highest of any element of the game, and noted that its themes would be memorable to players.

 Some journalists have called Sonic 3D Blast one of the worst games in the Sonic franchise.
-USgamer and Complex wrote that the game did not feel like a true Sonic game, the latter exclaiming it was "offensive" to call it 3D.
+USgamer and Complex wrote that the game did not feel like a true Sonic game, the latter stating that it was "offensive" to call it 3D.
 PC Gamer described it as "the first sign that Sonic in 3D was just plain not going to work".
 The game is remembered as a black sheep in the franchise.